 The office furniture you choose for your business should be based, first and foremost, on what you and your employees need to work effectively.
 This calls for a stronger emphasis on mobility and adaptability, a new blending of ownership and sharing.
 You need to consider open displays for shared information, as well as support for shared technology and storage.
 As the employer, your goal should be to help workers communicate more effectively and function better in teams.
 In providing more collaborative environments, you need to ask these questions: What kind of furniture do we need?
 Tables for meetings?
 Acoustical panels for privacy?

-2. Generate a list of the minimum furniture you require to avoid buying things that you do not need.
+2. Generate a list of the minimum furniture you require

+Buy only the things you need, and try to avoid buying furniture that you don’t really require.
 Space, for one, is a problem for most home offices.
 Oftentimes, you will need to furnish your office vertically to maximize every square inch of your office.

 3. Buy furniture for its functionality, not for image.

 If the furniture is not appropriate for the way your people work, it becomes impractical.